-83. Obsolete Uniform.-Officers in possession of the following items of uniform may wear them on the occasions shown below until replacements become necessary:-
+34. Obsolete Uniform.-Officers in possession of the following items of uniform may wear them on the occasions shown below until replacements become necessary:-

-Articles Occasions when worn
+Articles Occurrences when worn

 Khaki Service Dress

-Cloth Belt When not on parade with troops.
+Cloth Belt

 Brown Shoes

 Khaki Forage Cap

 Wellington Boots

-Overalls Worn with modified Mess Dress.
+Overalls

 Spurs

 Caps, F.S.
 Blue

-34. Mourning.-On all occasions on which mourning has been specially ordered or is authorised in Q.R. and A.I., Officers are to wear a piece of black crepe $\frac{3}{4}$ inches wide round the left arm above the
+35. Mourning.-On all occasions on which mourning has been specially ordered or is authorised in Q.R. and A.I., Officers are to wear a piece of black crepe $3\frac{1}{2}$ inches wide round the left arm above the elbow: no other mark of mourning is ever to be worn unless specially ordered.